mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 ##### 4.2.1.1 ChatCompletions (without history) {#chat-completions-without-history}

 The `ChatCompletions (without history)` activity can be used for any conversations with Anthropic Claude or Amazon Titan.
 There is no option to keep the concersation history in mind.
+This operation corresponds to the *ChatCompletions_WithoutHistory_AmazonBedrock* microflow.

 The input and output for this service are shown in the table below: